threekeytherapy/threekeytherapy.com/_workshops/fast-retreat.md

 On the final day, we will break the fast together with a nourishing bowl of soup.

-## Retreat programme
+## Retreat schedule

+- **Mid April:** Conference call with all participants with preparatory instructions and setting up online support groups.
+- **25 April to 7 May:** Preparatory diet
-- **8 May:** You'll begin the water-only fast, and we'll meet at the venue in the afternoon/evening to settle in.
+- **8 May:** You'll begin the water-only fast.
+We will gather at the venue in the afternoon/evening and settle in (you can arrive any time after 14:00, tbc).
-- **9 and 10 May:** Full, active days dedicated to physical training, stretching, and bodywork, designed to cleanse and energize each organ.
-You'll also have opportunities for nature walks, swimming, and enjoying the sauna.
+- **9 and 10 May:** Full, active days dedicated to physical training, stretching, and bodywork - designed to cleanse and energize each organ.
+There will be opportunities for nature walks, swimming, and enjoying the sauna.
-- **11 May:** The completion of the fast is celebrated with a bowl of soup, and you'll return home.
+- **11 May:** Morning with active sessions, and a bowl of soup for lunch to celebrate the completion of the fast.
+We'll finish up and be ready to leave around 14:00.
+- **12 -21 May:** Post-fast diet  (the hardest part!)
+- **Mid June:** Optional conference call with a space to share reflections and learnings.

 ## Online support groups

 We offer online support before and after the retreat, where you can connect with others, ask questions, and share your experiences.
 These peer-to-peer gatherings ensure ongoing support and a sense of community throughout your journey.

 ## Venue